4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Create NFTs and distribute them to your Telegram users, without needing any knowledge of smart contracts
+Create NFTs and distribute them to your Telegram group users, without needing any knowledge of smart contracts

 ---